1995 kidnapping of western tourists in Kashmir: Background

-In 1989, Pakistan initiated an armed insurgency in Jammu and Kashmir.
-Harkat-ul-Ansar (HuA), an anti-Indian terrorist group under the similar pseudonym of Al-Hadid, had already perpetrated the 1994 kidnappings of western tourists in India in Delhi, lead by Ahmed Omar Saeed Sheikh to secure the release of HuA leaders.
+In 1989, Kashmiri militants began an armed insurgency in Jammu and Kashmir.
+Harkat-ul-Ansar (HuA), an anti-Indian militant group under the similar pseudonym of Al-Hadid, had already perpetrated the 1994 kidnappings of western tourists in India in Delhi, led by Ahmed Omar Saeed Sheikh to secure the release of HuA leaders.
 Sheikh was caught and ultimately imprisoned at the Tihar Jail in Delhi.
 HuA then began using the pseudonym of Al-Faran and also committed a bus hijacking in Hapatnar in Anantnag district under that name.